Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Rehabilitation

-The total recovery period from the operation is approximately 1-2 months.
+The overall recovery period from the surgery is approximately 1–2 months.
 In the early postoperative period, the main complaints of patients are: pain, difficulty urinating and bleeding.
-As a rule, after 1-2 days, acute symptoms subside, and a woman can gradually return to her usual way of life.
+As a rule, after 1–2 days, acute symptoms subside, and the woman can gradually return to her usual way of life.

 The recovery period and the presence of certain complications largely depend on the method by which the operation was performed.